Bekaboo/dot/.config/nvim/README.md

 3. Check `:version` to make sure you are on the same (of above) version of neovim as specified in [nvim-version.txt](nvim-version.txt)

-4. Try removing the following paths then restart Neovim:
+4. Try removing the following paths then restart neovim:

     - `:echo stdpath('cache')`
     - `:echo stdpath('state')`